DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/format/useCurrencyAccountingStyle.md

         useCurrencyAccountingStyle: false
     });

-If you do not specify this property, the [defaultUseCurrencyAccountingStyle](/Documentation/ApiReference/Common/Object_Structures/globalConfig/#defaultUseCurrencyAccountingStyle) global configuration setting is applied.
-This property overrides the global configuration.
+If you do not specify this property, the [defaultUseCurrencyAccountingStyle](/Documentation/ApiReference/Common/Object_Structures/globalConfig/#defaultUseCurrencyAccountingStyle) global configuration setting is in effect.
+The `useCurrencyAccountingStyle` property has priority over the global setting.

 ![How to Override the defaultUseCurrencyAccountingStyle](/images/types/use-currency-accounting-style.png)